Devisjs/devis/README.md

 ```

 ##### Add a function to the microservice
-After calling the module Devis, you must add functions to your microservice, by calling the method add that takes two arguments, the first are the pattern of the function and the second is the handler.
+After calling the module Devis, you must add functions to your microservice, by calling the method **push** that takes two arguments, the first are the pattern of the function and the second is the handler.

 The pattern is an object that usually takes two parameters, the first represents the name of the microservice and the second the name of the function.